Our Breeding Programs

 Bloodlines and Rotational Breeding

 In setting up our breeding system, we were strongly influenced by the suggestions to be found in the Chapter 9 of the ALBC Conservation Breeding Handbook.
 Like the ALBC system, our approach involved dividing our flock into three cohorts, or “bloodlines.”
-But whereas the ALBC plan uses a single ram each year, we use at least three rams and sometimes as many as six.
+But whereas the ALBC plan uses a single ram each year, we used three rams for several years and now we typically use at least six.
 We do this to reduce the overall level of inbreeding in our flock.
 It turns out that the use of multiple rams has a very large effect in minimizing inbreeding.

 The Rotation